 Earn and download a certificate immediately upon completion of this module.

 Course 2D - The Ethics of Advance Directives: Assisting Clients and Families with Preferences for End of Life Care Including Those with HIV-AIDS

 This course is sponsored by CEU by Net and is approved and/or pre-approved or automatically approved for 2 credit hours by multiple State Boards including Texas, Alabama, and Florida, TCBAP (Texas Certification Board) and TAAP, IC&RC, NAADAC, Florida Certification Board, and California CCADE, CCAPP, and CADTP.
-EACC awards 2 Total PDHs in Domains I, III effective June 6, 2019.
-Course also awards 1.25 CA BBS Hours effective 10.01.15 and 2.0 before that date, and 1.25 NBCC Hours as of 05.01.15 and 2.0 before.
+EACC awards 2 Total PDHs in Domain I, III effective June 6, 2021.
+Course also awards 1.25 CA BBS Hours and 1.25 NBCC Hours.

 The course is both an ETHICS course and a COUNSELING INTERVENTION course, and is appropriate for professionals who are working with [or may encounter] cancer patients, HIV-AIDS patients, stroke patients, terminally ill children, those who are in intractable pain, and others for whom End of Life care is an Issue.
 Say the authors, "Predicting what treatments patients will want at the end of